Rhinoplasty Surgery in Bangkok, Thailand

-There are 2 Rhinoplasty Techniques
+There are 2 Types of Rhinoplasty Surgery

-2. Open Rhinoplasty (Open Structure Rhinoplasty): an operative technique by which an external incision is made to gain access to the interior of the nose.
+- Open Rhinoplasty (Open Structure Rhinoplasty): an operative technique by which an external incision is made to gain access to the interior of the nose.

-What is Rhinoplasty ?
+What is Rhinoplasty Surgery?

 Because of individual factors, not everyone will achieve the same results from rhinoplasty.
 Your surgeon's goal is to obtain the best possible results for you.